Les Résultats du féminisme

 Les Résultats du féminisme (The Consequences of Feminism) is a 1906 French silent comedy film directed by Alice Guy.
 It was remade in 1912 as In the Year 2000.

 Plot

 A society where the roles of men and women have been inverted.
-Slightly effeminate men sew, iron and take care of the children, while macho women drink and read newspapers in cafés, and court men.
+Effeminate men sew, iron and take care of the children, while macho women drink and read newspapers in cafés, and court men.